Keyboard shortcuts

 3. Validate your configuration

-4. Run the agent
+4. Run the radar-collector

 Architecture